 - 1.1.1 This document sets out requirements and guidance for the role of the client in managing safety assurance of high integrity software-based systems used in railway applications.
 It identifies the activities undertaken as part of the safety management of the development, installation, and maintenance of high integrity software-based systems.
 The document is intended for use by a client when procuring and utilising high integrity software-based systems. - 1.1.2 The term client refers to the group of people within the client's organisation who are collectively responsible for the procurement and the use of a safety-related software-based system.
 The requirements in this standard could be discharged by anyone from within such a group.
 The client organisation might change over the course of the system lifecycle.
-Within the client organisation, a project could be established to manage the safety assurance of the high integrity software-based system, and would typically include a project manager, project engineer and project sponsor. - 1.1.3 The Health and Safety at Work, etc. Act (HASAW) places legal responsibilities on organisations regarding the management of safety.
-The Management of Health and Safety at Work regulations reinforce HASAW, placing duties on employers and employees to manage health and safety. - 1.1.4 The Railways and Other Guided Transport Systems (Safety) Regulations (ROGS) require transport operators to maintain a safety management system.
-This standard can be adopted by a client organisation under their safety management system (SMS), to assist the management of risks relating to high integrity software-based systems. - 1.1.5 Common Safety Method for Risk Evaluation and Assessment (CSM RA) provides a standard approach for proposers of a technical, operational or organisational change that affects safety to evaluate and assess risk.
-If a change is significant, the proposer is responsible and accountable for applying the CSM RA process. - 1.1.6 In many circumstances, the proposer will be a railway undertaking (RU) or infrastructure manager (IM).
-Other types of proposers include an entity in charge of maintenance (ECM) who is responsible for the maintenance and modification of rail vehicles. - 1.1.7 When a high integrity software-based system is procured, the client organisation could be the RU or IM who would be the proposer of the change for CSM RA purposes. - 1.1.8 This standard is structured as follows: - a) Part 1 sets out the purpose and scope; - b) Part 2 provides an introduction of how the increasing use of software-based systems provides opportunities and challenges, as well as an agreed approach to control the risk from software failures.
-It describes how this standard relates to existing standards and legislation, especially the close relationship with a suite of railway software standards (BS EN 50657:2017, BS EN 50128:2011,

-BS EN 50126-1:2017, and BS EN 50126-2:2017).
+Within the client organisation, a project could be established to manage the safety assurance of the high integrity software-based system, and would typically include a project manager, project engineer and project sponsor. - 1.1.3 This document can be adopted by a client organisation under their safety management system (SMS). - 1.1.4 This standard is structured as follows: - a) Part 1 sets out the purpose and scope; - b) Part 2 provides an introduction of how the increasing use of software-based systems provides opportunities and challenges, as well as an agreed approach to control the risk from software failures.
+It describes how this standard relates to existing standards and legislation, especially the close relationship with a suite of railway software standards (BS EN 50657:2017, BS EN 50128:2001, BS EN 50126-1:2017, and BS EN 50126-2:2017).
 The standard is structured to align with the 12-phase lifecycle set out in BS EN 50126-1:2017 which is illustrated in Figure 1.
-Figure 2 depicts a summary of how the requirements in this standard link into an overall process for assuring the safety of a high integrity software-based system;

-- c) Part 3 sets out generic requirements and guidance that apply throughout the system lifecycle; - d) Part 4 sets out requirements and guidance for client activities within the specific lifecycle phases identified in Figure 1 of this document; - e) Appendix A contains checklists that supports some of the requirements in Part 3 and Part 4; - f) Appendix B contains a set of case-studies illustrating the potential causes and consequences of software failures; and - g) Appendix C provides guidance on the specification of high integrity software requirements.
+Figure 2 depicts a summary of how the requirements in this standard link into an overall process for assuring the safety of a high integrity software-based system; - c) Part 3 sets out generic requirements and guidance that apply throughout the system lifecycle; - d) Part 4 sets out requirements and guidance for client activities within the specific lifecycle phases identified in Figure 1 of this document; - e) Appendix A contains checklists that supports some of the requirements in Part 3 and Part 4; - f) Appendix B contains a set of case-studies illustrating the potential causes and consequences of software failures; and - g) Appendix C provides guidance on the specification of high integrity software requirements.